 EUMETSAT supports the development of operational oceanography through the delivery of ocean data.

 Climate services need to be developed to meet the challenge of mitigating and adapting to climate change.

 In geostationary orbit 36,000 km above the equator, our satellites orbit around the Earth at the same speed as the Earth rotates, thus observing systematically the same part of the Earth (the so called Earth disc) under the same geometry.

 This allows us to take images of the Earth disc at very high frequency, in the order of some minutes

-The Meteosat -9, -10 and -11 are in geostationary orbit over Europe and Africa, while Meteosat-8, operates over the Indian Ocean.
-Meteosat-10 is the prime operational geostationary satellite, positioned at 0 degrees and providing full disc imagery every 15 minutes.
-Meteosat-9 provides the Rapid Scanning Service, delivering more frequent images every five minutes over parts of Europe, Africa and adjacent seas.
+The Meteosat-10 and -11 are in geostationary orbit over Europe and Africa, while Meteosat-9, operates over the Indian Ocean.
+Meteosat-11 is the prime operational geostationary satellite, positioned at 0 degrees and providing full disc imagery every 15 minutes.
+Meteosat-10 provides the Rapid Scanning Service, delivering more frequent images every five minutes over parts of Europe, Africa and adjacent seas.

 The Metop satellites fly in a lower polar orbit, at an altitude of 817 kilometres, and provide more detailed observations of the global atmosphere, oceans and continents.
-Metop-A, the first European polar-orbiting meteorological satellite, was launched in October 2006 and has been delivering operational data since 15 May 2007.
+Metop-A, the first European polar-orbiting meteorological satellite, was launched in October 2006 and delivered operational data from 15 May 2007 to 15 November 2021.
 Metop-B was launched on 17 September 2012, and has been the primary operational satellite since 24 April 2013.
 Metop-C was launched on 7 November 2018.